Videodrome: Music

 An original score was composed for Videodrome by Cronenberg's close friend, Howard Shore.
 The score was composed to follow Max Renn's descent into video hallucinations, starting out with dramatic orchestral music that increasingly incorporates, and eventually emphasizes, electronic instrumentation.
 To achieve this, Shore composed the entire score for an orchestra before programming it into a Synclavier II digital synthesizer.
 The rendered score, taken from the Synclavier II, was then recorded being played in tandem with a small string section.
 The resulting sound was a subtle blend that often made it difficult to tell which sounds were real and which were synthesized.

 The soundtrack was also released on vinyl by Varèse Sarabande, and was re-released on compact disc in 1998.
 The album itself is not just a straight copy of Shore's score, but a remix.
 Shore has commented that while there were small issues with some of the acoustic numbers, "on the whole I think they did very well".

+Editing

+Cronenberg stated that the first test screening of a 72-75 minute cut of the film was "the most disastrous screening you can imagine".
+He and editor Ronald Sanders "thought we had cut it really tight, but it was totally incomprehensible that you didn't even know that Max Renn worked at Civic TV, I'd cut out all the footage that explained that".

+The MPAA requested multiple edits to the film.
+Bob Remy, the head of Universal Pictures, also suggested removing the scene in Samurai Dreams showing the dildo.
+Cronenberg was confused by Remy's suggestion as the "MPAA didn't even ask me to cut that.
+Why is he asking me to cut that".
+Thom Mount told Cronenberg that it was due to Remy having "a problem with cocks".
+The film's runtime was 87 minutes and 18 seconds in Canada and the United States, but was 15 seconds longer in the international version.

+Cronenberg was critical of edits Universal Pictures performed on the film without request from the MPAA.

 Themes

 According to Tim Lucas, Videodrome deals with "the impression of a sprawlingly technological world on our human senses; the fascination and horror of sex and violence; and the boundaries of reality and consciousness."

-Cronenberg modeled Brian O'Blivion and his theories on Marshall McLuhan, who taught at the University of Toronto when he attended it.
+Release

+David was able to get Universal Pictures to finance and distribute the film based "on a one-page description," according to Cronenberg.
+Videodrome was distributed by Universal Pictures in Canada and the United States, and by Les Films Mutuels in Quebec.
+It was released in six hundred theatres on February 4, 1983.

+Cronenberg stated that Sidney Sheinberg regretted giving the film a wide theatrical release rather than treating it as an art film.
+Around 900 prints of the film were distributed according to Cronenberg, and the film was only in theaters for a short amount of time.
+Cronenberg stated that Videodrome "wasn't an exploitation sell, and it wasn't an art sell.
+I don't know what it was."